 SecureEraseDrives API method.
 If a physical drive or node is forcibly removed, the data remains protected by the cluster-wide password and the drive’s individual encryption keys.

 Encryption at Rest (software)

 Another type of encryption-at-rest, software encryption-at-rest enables all data written to SSDs in a storage cluster to be encrypted.
-Once enabled, it encrypts all data written and decrypts all data read automatically in software.
-Software Encryption-at-Rest mirrors the Self-Encrypting Drive (SED) implementation in hardware to provide data security in the absence of SED.
+When enabled, it encrypts all data written and decrypts all data read automatically in software.
+Software encryption at rest mirrors the Self-Encrypting Drive (SED) implementation in hardware to provide data security in the absence of SED.

 Both software and hardware-based encryption-at-rest can be used independently or in combination with one another.